 “I think “the Jemima Code” is brilliant and subversive and, from an American point of view, perhaps the most important book released last year.”
 (Daniel Patterson The Art of Eating Prize Committee)

-Toni is author of The Jemima Code: Two Centuries of African American Cookbooks, which explores her collection of rare titles and works from the early 1800s to the late 1980s.
-Her upcoming book Jubilee!
-(Rizzoli USA, 2017) features 500 recipes from these books.
+The Jemima Code: Two Centuries of African American Cookbooks explores Toni’s collection of rare titles and works from the early 1800s to the late 1980s.

 The Jemima Code is the recipient of these honors:

 2019 Best Cookbooks of the Century So Far, the New Yorker magazine